Barcelona in November (2023): Ultimate Guide To What To Do

 Barcelona, the vibrant capital of Catalonia, is a fantastic destination to visit any time of the year.
 But there’s something magical about exploring the city in November when the weather is mild, the crowds have thinned, and the city is bustling with cultural events and activities.

-Let’s dive into some of the best things to do in Barcelona in November!
+Here are some of the best events in Barcelona in November!

 As the calendar ticks over from October in Barcelona to November 1st, the city marks All Saints Day, a public holiday in Spain known as Diada de Tots Sants.
 On this day, locals honor the memory of their deceased loved ones by visiting cemeteries, decorating graves with flowers, and gathering with family.